 If you have more than one venue, you need to create a separate QR code for each location.
 You can add multiple locations in the service.

 Support is available to help businesses manufacturing products in all sectors through their recovery.
 SMARTInnovation will provide free assistance to plan and implement changes to incorporate reasonable measures that ensure safe working practices that comply with Welsh Government legislation and guidance within the workplace.

 To speak to an advisor please email: SMARTInnovation@gov.wales.

 We have now only included the main avenues of support in this section.

-For all the latest advice and information on the support available for business can be found on the Business Wales website, or by contacting their helpline on 03000 6 03000.
+Financial support is frequently being reviewed and updated so continue to check this page and social media for updates.
+For all the latest advice and information on the support available for business, visit the Business Wales website, or contact their helpline on 03000 6 03000.

 Retail, leisure and hospitality businesses with a rateable value of £500,000 or less will receive 100% business rates relief for the financial year 2020/21.

 How to apply: You do not need to do anything to access this.
 Ceredigion County Council officers will automatically process this as soon as they can directly with eligible businesses.